Contact InformationDr. Lynne Andreozzi Fontaine

 - assists students to become an integral part of a stimulating academic interchange

 Below is the links to download the Honors Application Form as an Adobe PDF file.
-Unfortunately, electronic forms cannot be accepted because original signatures of the student and instructor are needed, so you will need to print out the form.
+Unfortunately, electronic forms cannot be accepted because original signatures of the student, instructor, and chairperson are needed, so you will need to print out the form.
 Please note that the instructions and Honors project guidelines will also download with the application.
 If you do not want to print them, only print pages 1 and 2.

 Application form in Adobe PDF* (25 KB)